- Find a Trail

-The Arroyo Seco Bike Path runs about 2 miles between southern Pasadena and northeast Los Angeles, offering views of the LA skyline and the distant mountains.
-It begins on the north side of Pasadena Avenue and travels a short distance west to meet its namesake stream, which it follows southwest the rest of the way.
+The Arroyo Seco Bike Path runs about 2 miles between South Pasadena and northeast Los Angeles, offering views of the LA skyline and the distant mountains.
+It begins south of Pasadena Avenue and travels southwest along its namesake stream for its entire route.

 Although the trail parallels the Arroyo Seco Parkway (State Route 110), the traffic noise is hardly noticeable.
-The pathway travels under the cover of tall sycamore and oak trees and offers access to Hermon Park (also known as Arroyo Seco Park) and the Ernest E. Debs Regional Park.
-South of E. Pullman Street, you can also take a pedestrian bridge over the Arroyo Seco to reach Sycamore Grove Park.
+The pathway travels under the cover of tall sycamore and oak trees and offers access to Hermon Park (also known as Arroyo Seco Park) and Ernest E. Debs Regional Park.
+South of Avenue 49, you can also take a pedestrian bridge over the Arroyo Seco to reach Sycamore Grove Park.